xanjay/filter_images_using_modern_face_recognition/README.md

 |   +-- image2.jpg
 |   ...
 ```
-Maintain equal number of portrait images to each sub-directory.
-Minimum number of images is 5.
-Use more images to get better results.

 2. Run `train.py` script as follows by passing the directory and algortihm to use.
 ```sh
 train.py -d training_images -a knn